 Add in the wet ingredients next: the yogurt, french cream, and coconut milk.
 Mix with a spatula until combined.
 It will be pretty thick and fairly dry, with no excess liquid.

 Now the dough is ready to be popped into the oven.
 Drop 1/4 cup rounds onto a baking sheet lined with parchment paper or a non-stick baking mat.
-I use a Real Simple® Professional Silicone Baking Mat.
+I use a Real SimpleĀ® Professional Silicone Baking Mat.
 It is awesome.
 I was getting so tired of feeling like I was starting an art project every time I was in the kitchen.
 Now I just plop it down and get to business.

 Bake at 350 degrees Fahrenheit for 20-30 minutes or until slightly brown.
 These turn out best if you let them cool in the oven after you have turned it off.
 This crisps them up a bit and makes them a little more sturdy as well.
 And you’re finished!

-The Finished Product – Cheddar and Chives Biscuits
+Cheddar and Chives Biscuits Recipe Notes

 Ta-da!
-Now onto a couple of notes.
+Now onto a couple of recipe notes.

 The first time I made these successfully, I used a really coarse hard sea salt.
 I initially was turned off by how it did not incorporate into whatever I was making.
 But in the Cheddar and Chives Biscuits, it ended up working.
 The second time I made these I used a different type of salt and I really missed those bursts of crystalized salty goodness that were present in the first.
 So I recommend using a really coarse and hard sea salt if you have it.

-Substitute plain greek yogurt for homemade and use sour cream in place of french cream.
 I can’t guarantee that it will work because I honestly don’t want to bake something I won’t be able to eat.
 That is the literal definition of torture in my book.
-However, using greek yogurt and sour cream will not interfere with the chemical reactions that help make the final product.

 My favorite way to eat these at breakfast time is in a Sausage, Egg, and Cheese Breakfast Sandwich.
 Actually, it is the only way I eat them because it is so good I haven’t tried other ways.
 Check out that post to see how it’s done.